 Modern options can be roughly divided into four patterns: Cloud-native SaaS (multi-tenant), Single-tenant Cloud/Private Cloud, On-Premises, and Edge/Hybrid for IoT-heavy scenarios.
 Each option brings concrete consequences for latency, data sovereignty, integration effort, and release capability.

-Important trade-off: Multi-tenant SaaS reduces operating costs, increases Update-frequency and lowers entry costs, but sacrifices customization freedom.
-On-Prem provides full control over data sovereignty and integrations, but requires more in-house DevOps and interface budget.
+Important trade-off: Multi-tenant SaaS reduces operational overhead, increases update frequency, and lowers entry costs, but sacrifices customization freedom.
+On-Prem offers full control over data sovereignty and integrations, but requires more in-house DevOps and interface budget.

 Integration patterns and technical criteria